jeffschoonover416/jeffschoonover.dev-source/md-content/posts/2020/09/displaying-posts-by-date-async.md

 ---
 title: Display a list of your posts sorted by date with Angular and Scully
-description: Here is how you change the icon and the text in the browser tab for your website with Angular
+description: How to use *ngFor and the async pipe in combination with Scully's route service to display a list of markdown blog posts by date.
 published: true
 author: Jeff Schoonover
 date: '2020-09-01'